Participating in First Scholars™

 math and verbal SAT scores).

-- Be a U.S. citizen or qualified non-citizen and be eligible for
+- Be a U.S. citizen or qualified non-citizen as defined and permitted under Federal or state law.

 - Intend to live on campus and apply for campus housing by the

-- Apply for financial aid by completing the Free Application for
+- Apply for financial aid by the university's deadline by completing the Free Application for

 - Complete the Student Strengths Inventory™, a non-academic